 2012: Publishes Fennel's Journal as a limited edition magazine.

 2013: Fennel's Countryside Diary is serialised by William Powell, Fennel's Journal eBooks are published.
 Organises and features in the Angling Times 60th Anniversary celebration at Welbeck Lake.
 Hosts first Friends' weekend.

 2014: Fennel completes his ten year plan by paying off the last of his 2003 debt and buying a cottage in the Cotswolds.
 Marks the 80th Anniversary of Redmire Pool with a centre-spread feature in Angling Times.
 Celebrates his 40th Birthday with a Friends weekend at the Arundell Arms in Devon.
 Starts writing a regular article for the Flyfishers' Journal.

 2015: Completes a two-year project to help the BBC create 'The Big Fish – World's Wildest Waters'.
 Does a 33-week public speaking tour of Europe, Asia Pacific and America.

-2016: Celebrates 20 years of Fennel's Priory and 10 years of Fennel's Journal by quitting corporate life and moving to North Wales.
+2016: Celebrates 20 years of Fennel's Priory and Fennel's Journal by quitting corporate life and moving to North Wales.
 Hosts a Friends' dinner at the Flyfishers' Club to celebrate.
 Launches new Fennel's Priory website and 'Fennel on Friday' weekly blog.
 Begins sharing videos on YouTube.

 If you like the work of lifestyle and countryside author Fennel Hudson, then please subscribe to Fennel on Friday.
 You'll receive a blog, video or podcast sent direct to your email inbox in time for the weekend.